Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 1831: Nat Turner Rebellion.

-### The American Civil War and the End of Slavery (1861–1865)
+### The American Civil War (1861–1865)
+About 180,000 Black Americans fought for the union during the civil war.
+It is estimated that a few thousand fought on the confederate side, mostly likely being forced to.

+#### Emancipation Proclamation (1863)
-1863: President Lincoln issues the Emancipation Proclamation, redefining the war as a fight for freedom.
+President Lincoln issues the Emancipation Proclamation, which declared all slaves free in the rebellious states.

+#### End of the War and the 13th Amendment (1865)
-1865: The Civil War ends, and with the ratification of the 13th Amendment, slavery is abolished throughout the United States.
+The Civil War ends, and with the ratification of the 13th Amendment, slavery is abolished throughout the United States.